wingolab/wingolab.github.io/people.md

 ### Adriana Lori, PhD.
 Dr. Lori received her Ph.D. in Genetic Sciences at the University of Pisa (Italy).
 Her dissertation focused on identifying chromosomal damages in children exposed to Chernobyl fallout to estimate long-term effects of radiation to the genome.
 Dr. Lori’s current research involves the role of genetic and epigenetic mechanisms in the development of stress-related disorders and social behaviors.
 Dr. Lori has been one of the primary genetic investigators of the Grady Trauma Project involved in molecular and bioinformatics analyses of sequence variants, GWAS and whole genome sequencing.
 Dr. Lori joined the Wingo lab in 2018 as a Research Associate.

+### Jacob Meigs, B.E.
+Jacob Meigs received his B.E. in Computer Engineering from the University of South Carolina.
+His diverse experience extends into web development, software development, and independent web consulting.
+He joined the Wingo lab in March 2019 and assists in developing and maintaining the lab's web applications and contributing to the development of tools for general analysis.

+### Yue Liu, PhD.
+Dr. Yue Liu obtained his Ph.D from Structural and Computational Biology and Molecular Biophysics program at Baylor College of Medicine (BCM).
+His thesis work was in assembling whole genome sequencing data for complex genomes at the Human Genome Sequencing Center (HGSC) at BCM.
+He has since worked at HGSC for various projects in next generation sequencing data analysis.
+His current interest and focus at Wingo’s lab is to combine proteomics and sequencing data for better understanding of the abundance profile of the proteins and its association to diseases.

 ## **Post-Doctoral Fellows**